Shaw Local

 Princeton's Bennett Williams (left) and Teegan Davis are looking to play their way back to the field this fall for the Air Force Academy and University of Iowa football teams, respectively.

-The former Princeton standouts took in the Tigers’ summer scrimmage July 24 to check in on their former teammates while mapping their way back to the gridiron this fall.
+The former Princeton standouts took in the Tigers’ summer scrimmage Thursday to check in on their former teammates while mapping their way back to the gridiron this fall.

-It’s been two long years for Davis recovering from a devastating knee injury suffered while competing at the state indoor track meet his senior year in March of 2023.
+It’s been two long years for Davis recovering from a devastating knee injury suffered while competing at the state indoor track meet his senior year in March 2023.
 He redshirted his first year in Iowa City and received a medical redshirt his second.

 He still has four years of eligibility and is ready to get back in action.

-“I’m kind of healthy, (want to) stay healthy and see if I can make my way out there,” he said. ”I just want to find my way onto the field, whether it’s special teams, defense, to help the team."
+“I’m kind of healthy, [want to] stay healthy and see if I can make my way out there,” he said. ”I just want to find my way onto the field, whether it’s special teams, defense, to help the team."

 “We got camp here in a week, move into a hotel on the 29th.
 Four full weeks of straight football.
 Four full weeks, every day,” he said.